 From 1974 through 1978, he was legal counsel for the Maryland-National Capital Park and Planning Commission, the regional land use and parks authority for Montgomery and Prince George's Counties.
 Gus served as a member of the Maryland Greenways Commission and a reviewer of the Growing Smart model code project led by the American Planning Association.
 From 1989 to 1993, Gus was the full-time Chairman of the Maryland-National Capital Park and Planning Commission.
 He was a Principal at B&D during 1988-89, representing public and private clients.

-In 2004, Gus was appointed to the D.C. region's blue ribbon commission charged with recommending a funding solution for Metro, the regional transit agency.
+In 2004, Gus was appointed to the D.C. region's blue-ribbon commission charged with recommending a funding solution for Metro, the regional transit agency.
 He chaired in 2006-2007 Metro's Joint Development Task Force to reform development of the region's Metrorail stations.
 In 2010, the Maryland General Assembly established the Blue Ribbon Commission on Transportation Funding, and Gus was appointed its chairman by the Governor.
+He is also the long-time chairman of the Infrastructure & Land Use Committee of the Montgomery County Chamber of Commerce.

-Gus has been a highly-rated faculty member of the annual Land Use Institute for the American Law Institute-American Bar Association and is selected as a Washington, D.C.
-"Super Lawyer" by the peer-reviewed organization in the 2012-2018 editions.
+Gus has been a highly-rated faculty member of the annual Land Use Institute for the American Law Institute-American Bar Association and selected as a Washington, D.C.
+"Super Lawyer" by the peer-reviewed organization.
 A recipient of the 1995 Garrott Award for outstanding service by a public official in Montgomery County, as well as the 2009 Outstanding Achievement Award in the Field of Immigrant and Refugee Rights (as lead counsel with B&D) from the Washington Lawyers' Committee for Civil Rights and Urban Affairs, Gus remains active in pro bono work and community affairs.

 - Clark University (B.A., cum laude, 1971)